-Will Leiston FC be Victims of Their Own Success in Ridgeons Premier League Title Tilt?
+Will Leiston FC Be Victims Of Their Own Success In Ridgeons Title Tilt?

 For a number of seasons now Leiston FC have been knocking on the door for promotion out of the Ridgeons League for pastures new, be it the Ryman League or the Zamaretto League.
 The club certainly appears geared for the next step up the pyramid, proven by their stunning 2008/09 FA Cup run which saw the Blues make the 1st Round proper for the first time in their history.
 Similarly, this year the East Suffolk side came within a whisker of a plum home tie with Port Vale in the 1st Round, falling to Dartford in the 4th qualifying round.